-Urban Sanctuary | Inglewood
+An Urban and Nature Sanctuary | Inglewood

 This destination for culture and recreation is walkable and bike-friendly.
-The community of Inglewood provides space to educate and preserve the environment with our shared heritage.
+The community of Inglewood provides space to educate while preserving our shared heritage and the environment.
 Home to nature reserves, iconic institutions and over 400 buildings constructed before 1914.
+This guide highlights the history of the area and the best places to explore.

 Trans Canada Trail – RiverWalk | Centre Street Bridge